DataDog/datadog-ci/src/commands/deployment/README.md

 - `--revision` is the revision/version that this is being deployed.
 For example, `1.0.0` or `v123-456`.
 - `--is-rollback` specifies that the deployment is a rollback.
 - `--tags` is an array of key value pairs of the shape `key:value`.
 These tags will be added to the deployment event shown in Datadog.
-- `--no-fail` (default: `false`) will prevent the tag command from failing if there are issues submitting the data.
+- `--no-fail` (default: `false`) will prevent the deployment command from failing if there are issues submitting the data.

 ### Environment variables